 If you cannot afford to go out on February 14th, another great way to save money on Valentines Day is to choose an alternate day.
 It will not only be cheaper, but it will be less crowded even if you pick one or two days to the left or right on the calendar to celebrate.
 A day is a day is a day and doesn’t really matter the actual date as long as you spend it with your loved one.

-Set A Spending Limit
+Set a Spending Limit

 Not having a spending limit is one of the biggest problems that get the most people in trouble with overspending on Valentine’s Day.
-You should have a frank and honest discussion with your loved one before hand on how much you are going to spend on gifts and food for the special day.
-Setting the limit and expectations before hand can help you managed the day and save your wallet too.
+You should have a frank and honest discussion with your loved one before on how much you are going to spend on Valentines Day gifts and food for the special day.
+Setting the limit and expectations before can help you managed the day and save your wallet too.

-Skip The Holiday Altogether
+Skip the Holiday Altogether

 This will hit home with everyone who is heartbroken and bummed out during this time of year.
 But, there is nothing wrong with couples and married folks simply skipping this particular holiday in favor of saving money.

 My wife has finally jumped onto the Pinterest bandwagon with full abandon.
 I can’t complain though because we have never eaten better as a family.
 She has found more healthy foods to cook than ever before, and they are simply delicious.

 Homemade Construction Paper Gift Cards

-Instead, consider saving money the “old school” way by doing something for your spouse and giving her a few times on the handmade giftcards for that even.
+Instead, consider saving money the “old school” way by doing something for your spouse and giving her a few times on the handmade gift cards for that even.
 These can be as simple as a foot rub, home cooked dinner, or an hour or two of alone time.
 You can also slip your IOU gift card into ecards for Valentine’s Day to make them extra fun.

-Plan Ahead For Gifts
+Plan Ahead for Gifts

 I am notorious in my house for buying gifts for Christmas, Valentine’s Day, other holidays, and birthdays throughout the year.
 I watch what my wife and children notice, talk about, and like throughout the year while we are shopping.
-I write it down and eventually buy it and surprise them with the gift months later.
+Then, I write it down and eventually buy it and surprise them with the gift months later.

-Use Credit Card Reward Points
+Honorable Mention – Use Credit Card Reward Points